 - Clean frequently touched surfaces such as doorknobs and mobile devices

-Ideally, people with cold-like symptoms should not interact with children at high risk for severe RSV disease, including premature infants, children younger than 2 years of age with chronic lung or heart conditions, and children with weakened immune systems.
+Ideally, people with cold-like symptoms should not interact with children at high risk for severe RSV disease, including premature infants, children younger than two years of age with chronic lung or heart conditions, and children with weakened immune systems.

 If this is not possible, they should carefully follow the prevention steps mentioned above and wash their hands before interacting with such children.
 They should also refrain from kissing high-risk children while they have cold-like symptoms.